 - 3 cloves garlic minced, plus a little more

-Cheater Version: substitute 1 cup of Trader Joe's Soyaki sauce for all the above ingredients
+- Simple Version: substitute 1 cup of Trader Joe's Soyaki sauce for all the above ingredients except peanut butter

 - 1 TBSP canola or peanut oil